ansys/pyansys-dev-guide/doc/source/content-writing/content-how-tos/view-revision-history.rst

 View revision history on GitHub
 ===============================

-GitHub *blame* is a feature that allows you to view the revision history of a file in a repository to see who made changes and when these changes were made.
+GitHub *blame* is a feature that lets you view the revision history of a file in a repository to see who made changes and when these changes were made.
 You can use the GitHub blame feature for a variety of use cases, including
 these: